davisonaudio/HapticInstrumentWorkshop/README.md

 # HapticInstrumentWorkshop
 Repository for the self-sensing vibrotactile haptic instrument design project.
 Part of the Augmented Instruments Lab at Imperial College London

+For more information on using the kit and detailed documentation, visit the [wiki](https://github.com/davisonaudio/HapticInstrumentWorkshop/wiki).

 # Kit Contents

 - 1x Teensy 4.0 Microcontroller development board with headers